ibm-cloud-docs/hs-crypto/set-up-grep11-api.md

 In the example, update the following variables:

 * Replace `<service_endpoint>` with the value of your GREP11 API endpoint.
 You can find the GREP11 API endpoint URL on the service dashboard.
-To find the service endpoint URL, from your provisioned service instance dashboard, click **Manage**  &gt; **EP11 endpoint URL**.
-Alternatively, you can dynamically [retrieve the API endpoint URL](https://{DomainName}/apidocs/hs-crypto#retrieve-the-api-endpoint-url){: external}.
+You can find the service endpoint URL in your provisioned service instance dashboard through **Manage** &gt; **Connect** &gt; **EP11 endpoint URL**.
+Alternatively, you can dynamically [retrieve the API endpoint URL](https://{DomainName}/apidocs/hs-crypto#getinstance){: external}.
 The returned value includes the following.
 Depending on whether you are using public or [private network](/docs/hs-crypto?topic=hs-crypto-private-endpoints), use the public or private service endpoint value that is returned in the `ep11` section.

    ```
    {